 - not using group communication spaces for one-to-one or personal communications

-- refraining from dominating a class activity—not always participating first and most often
+- refraining from dominating a class activity (for example, not always participating first or most often)

-- using language that is approprate to the context of the course.
+- using language that is approprate to the context of the course and that respects diversity.

 Clarify your workload expectations